AmberC0209/PaddleX/docs/practical_tutorials/object_detection_fashion_pedia_tutorial.en.md

 </tr>
 </tbody>
 </table>
-> **Note: The above accuracy metrics are mAP(0.5:0.95) on the COCO2017 validation set.
+> <b>Note: The above accuracy metrics are mAP(0.5:0.95) on the COCO2017 validation set.
 GPU inference time is based on an NVIDIA Tesla T4 machine with FP32 precision.
-CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.**
+CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>

 In summary, models with faster inference speed are placed higher in the table, while models with higher accuracy are lower.
 This tutorial takes the PicoDet-L model as an example to complete a full model development process.
 You can judge and select an appropriate model for training based on your actual usage scenarios.
 After training, you can evaluate the suitable model weights within the pipeline and ultimately use them in practical scenarios.